-An award-winning computer scientist, radical thinker, and social entrepreneur, Sue is well known for founding the high profile campaign to save Bletchley Park, capitalising upon social media as a fitting continuation of Bletchley’s technological legacy.
+An award-winning computer scientist, radical thinker, and social entrepreneur, Sue is well known for founding the high profile campaign to save Bletchley Park.
+In her book, Saving Bletchley Park (2016), Sue describes how she employed social media to save the home of the WWII codebreakers.

-Sue is a passionate advocate for women in tech, and has spent the last 20 years campaigning for more recognition and support for women in computing.
-This led to her founding #techmums , a social enterprise which empowers mums and their families through technology.
+Sue Black is a passionate advocate for women in tech, and has spent the last 20 years campaigning for more recognition and support for women in computing.
+This led to her founding #techmums , a social enterprise that empowers mums and their families through technology.

-Sue is also an academic with 20+ years’ experience and over 40 publications and a PhD in software engineering to her name.
+Sue is also an academic with 20+ years of experience, over 40 publications and a PhD in software engineering to her name.

-In 2017 she received the Social Impact ABIE Award at the Grace Hopper Celebration, was made an OBE in the New Year Honours list 2016 and sits on the Government’s new advisory board for improving digital services.
+Sue Black received the Social Impact ABIE Award at the Grace Hopper Celebration in 2017, was made an OBE in the New Year Honours list 2016.
+She sits on the Government’s new advisory board for improving digital services.